geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/usage.rst

     </DomainValues>

 For elevations it might not be uncommon to iterate backwards, from the top-most elevation down to the lowest value.
-The interaction between client and server migth then look as follows:
+The interaction between client and server might then look as follows:

 .. code-block:: guess